Attorney FAQs for Remote Depositions with Steno Connect

 There are many ways to share exhibits, but Steno recommends loading exhibits into box.com and then sharing hyperlinks to those exhibits in the chat thread.
 If you send exhibits to Steno before the deposition, Steno will email you back hyperlinks for each of them so you can simply cut and paste the links when you are ready to share exhibits.
 If you would like to see how this is done, you can watch a tutorial here.
 Box.com also offers a step by step set of instructions here.

-When using our signature videoconferencing platform, Depos From a Distance™, exhibits are seamlessly shared, opened, viewed, and numbered directly within the platform.
+When using our signature videoconferencing platform, Steno Connect, exhibits are seamlessly shared, opened, viewed, and numbered directly within the platform.
 Exhibits can be annotated, and files are automatically saved and marked as a new exhibit.
-Learn more about Depos From a Distance™ here.
+Learn more about Steno Connect here.

 Can I Get a Recording of the Deposition?
 What Does it Look Like?

 Yes, Steno can provide a video of the deposition that looks no different than what a traditional videotaped deposition looks like, including picture in picture and text-to-video sync.
-If you want to see what the finished video looks like, see the end of this video starting at the 10:55 mark.
+View our video products.

 What If There Is A Bad Internet Connection?